kopperi/backup-script/README.md

 ##What I intend to do when I have time:

--Add interactive rsync flag options(lightweight frontend), possibility to save configuration -Add option to use other than encrypted volumes
+- Add interactive rsync flag options(lightweight frontend), possibility to save configuration
+- Add option to use other than encrypted volumes
--Add optional log rotation for mirror backups
+- Add optional log rotation for mirror backups
--Add rotation of full backups
+- Add rotation of full backups
 - Make the script a bit more flexible, e.g. remove requirement to have configuration files